Aiman-Momin/Aiman-Momin/README.md

 # 👋 Hi!
 I'm [Your Name]

-I'm a first-year Blockchain student learning how to build decentralized applications and smart contracts.
+I'm a second-year Blockchain student learning how to build decentralized applications and smart contracts.

 🔭 I’m currently working on: **SciChainX** – A decentralized scientific publishing protocol